gentoo/sci/CONTRIBUTING.md

 #Contributions to the Gentoo Science Overlay

-This guide summerizes the contribution and merging procedures for the Gentoo Science overlay on Github.
+This guide summarizes the contribution and merging procedures for the Gentoo Science overlay on Github.
 For more information please visit the [Science Project page](https://wiki.gentoo.org/wiki/Project:Science/Contributing) in the [Gentoo wiki](https://wiki.gentoo.org/).

 ----
 ##Prerequisite
-For the most convinient way to work with the overlay you should fulfill all prerequisites.
+For the most convenient way to work with the overlay you should fulfill all prerequisites.

 ###Required